Cincinnati/Northern Kentucky International Airport: Art

-The airport is home to 14 large Art Deco murals created for the train concourse building at Cincinnati Union Terminal during the station's construction in 1932.
+The current airport is home to 5 of 16 large Art Deco murals created for the train concourse building at Cincinnati Union Terminal during the station's construction in 1932.
 Mosaic murals depicting people at work in local Cincinnati workplaces were incorporated into the interior design of the railroad station by Winold Reiss, a German-born artist with a reputation in interior design.
-When the train concourse building was designated for demolition in 1972, a "Save the Terminal Committee" raised funds to remove and transport the 14 murals in the concourse to new locations in the Airport.
+When the train concourse building was designated for demolition in 1972, a "Save the Terminal Committee" raised funds to remove and transport 14 of the murals in the concourse to new locations in the Airport.
 They were placed in Terminal 1, as well as Terminals 2 and 3, which were then being constructed as part of major airport expansion and renovation.
 When Terminals 1 and 2 were demolished, the murals in those areas were stored and the new Security Screening building was designed to accommodate the heavy weight of the murals with the eastern "store front" windows designed to be removable to permit the future installation of the murals.
 The murals were also featured in a scene in the film Rain Man starring Dustin Hoffman and Tom Cruise.
 In addition, a walkway to one of the terminals at CVG was featured in the scene in the film when Hoffman's character, Raymond, refused to fly on a plane.
-The nine murals located in the former Terminals 1 & 2 was relocated to the Duke Energy Convention Center in downtown Cincinnati.
+The nine murals located in the former Terminals 1 & 2 were relocated to the Duke Energy Convention Center in downtown Cincinnati, while five murals remain in Terminal 3 to this day.

 Additionally, there are several pieces of Charley Harper artwork in the Concourse B food court.

 Cargo hubs

-In 1984, DHL opened its CVG hub and began operations throughout the U.S. and world.
-However, in 2004, DHL decided to move its hub to Wilmington, Ohio, in order to compete in the United States shipment business.
-The plan ended up failing, and moved back to CVG in 2009 to resume its original operations.
-CVG now serves as the largest of DHL's three global hubs (The other two being Leipzig/Halle and Hong Kong) with 84 flights each day to destinations across North America, Europe, Middle East, Asia, and the Pacific.
-DHL has completed a $105-million expansion and employs approximately 2,500 at CVG.
-Because of this growth, CVG now stands as the 4th busiest airport in North America based on cargo tonnage and 34th in the world.
+In 1984, DHL opened its CVG hub and began operations throughout the world.
+For a five-year period beginning in 2004, DHL moved its hub to Wilmington Air Park in Wilmington, Ohio.
+In 2009, DHL reversed course and moved back to CVG to resume its original operations.
+CVG now serves as the largest of DHL's three global hubs (the other two being Leipzig/Halle and Hong Kong) with numerous flights each day to destinations across North America, Europe, Middle East, Asia, and the Pacific.
+DHL has completed a $105 million expansion and employs approximately 2,500 at CVG.
+Because of this growth, CVG stood as the 4th busiest airport in North America based on cargo tonnage and 34th in the world at the time.

-On May 28, 2015, DHL announced a $108-million expansion to its current facility, which doubled the current cargo operations.
+On May 28, 2015, DHL announced a $108M expansion to its current facility, which doubled the current cargo operations.
 The money was used to double the gate capacity for transferring cargo, an expansion to the sorting facility, and various technical improvements, which was completed in Autumn 2016.
 In addition, this has provided many more jobs for the Cincinnati area, and will dramatically increase the airport's operations.